eartho-group/eartho-packages/README.md

 - **Multi-Account Management**: Easily switch between multiple accounts.
 - **Enhanced Offline Access**: Authenticate even without internet connectivity.

+**Future**

+- **Browser Extension**: Autofill, and more.
+- **Eartho One Tap**: Users are prompted to create an account with a dialog that's inline with your app's content, so they're never taken out of context by a sign-up screen.

 <br />

 ## How It Works